andrewle19/CometCrush/README.txt

 Author: Andrew Le
 Email: andrewle19@csu.fullerton.edu
-Class: CSPC 386-02

 Introduction
 Comet crush is a top down shooter game where the player controls a ship trying to shoot and dodge comets flying towards the player.
 The goal of the game is to score the highest score by destroying the most comets.

 External Requirements:
 The user needs python perferablly python 3.Also user needs the python library pygame.